alexandermendes/next-micro/docs/configuration.md

 };
 ```

-A `nextmicro.config.ts` (TypeScript) example might look something like this:
+A `nextmicro.config.ts` example might look something like this:

 ```js
 import type { NextMicroConfig } from 'nextmicro';